 Teachers get yelled at for giving a high schooler a less than perfect grade.
 Moms set up “playdates” with other adolescents of their choosing.
 Parents write their teen’s university applications (and worse).

 Over-parenting, also called “helicopter” or “bulldozer” parenting, presents a real threat to a growing boy’s healthy development.
-And while a warm, close relationship between mother and son is crucial, there is an important distinction in close and too close.
+And while a warm, close relationship between mother and son is crucial, there is an important distinction between close and too close.

 Protecting our boys from natural consequences harms their development, autonomy, and healthy sense of self.
 Not allowing boys to learn to tolerate and learn from failure–which can only be done by experiencing failure–leaves them vulnerable to anxiety, depression, perfectionism, and co-dependence.

 Studies confirm the link between overprotective parenting styles and poor mental health outcomes.
-One study in particular found that out of 100,000 college students who self-reported as being raised by helicopter parents, 84% were overwhelmed with the responsibilities of adulthood, 60.5% were sad, 57% lonely, and 51% experiencing anxiety.
+One study, in particular, found that out of 100,000 college students who self-reported as being raised by helicopter parents, 84% were overwhelmed with the responsibilities of adulthood, 60.5% were sad, 57% lonely, and 51% experiencing anxiety.

 I get it.
 You see it as your job to protect him.
 You don’t want to see him get hurt or fail.
-But what experience tells us, and science conforms, is that boys need failure, almost as much as they need love.
+But what experience tells us, and science confirms, is that boys need failure, almost as much as they need love.